Guidelines for Tax Clearance

 - Judicial appointments

-The Government cannot advise the President to appoint to judicial office a person who was not holder of judicial office on the date of the advice and who was not recommended to the Minister in relation to that appointment by the Judicial Appointments Board unless that person has furnished to the Secretary to the Government a TCC issued not more than eighteen months previously.
+The Government cannot advise the President to appoint to judicial office a person who was not the holder of judicial office on the date of the advice and who was not recommended to the Minister in relation to that appointment by the Judicial Appointments Advisory Board unless that person has furnished to the Secretary to the Government a TCC issued not more than eighteen months previously.

 - Senior office appointees